 Record 117-47 Playoff 16-7 Stat Total Comp 3,409 Att.
 5,391 % 63.2 Yard 40,551 TD 273 INT 139 Rat.
 92.3 GWD 33 Rush 1,676 TD 20

 After winning a national championship at Notre Dame, Joe Cool or The Comeback Kid as he is often referred, would go on to a legendary career with the 49ers.
 He would ultimately become known as the greatest quarterback in Super Bowl history.
+A title that has since been passed on to Tom Brady.
 He owns several Super Bowl records including a perfect 4-0 record (shared with Terry Bradshaw), the highest collective all-time QB rating in the Super Bowl (127.8), and the most passes thrown without an interception (122 in four games).
-His three Super Bowl MVP selections are matched only by Tom Brady.
+His three Super Bowl MVP selections are surpassed only by Tom Brady.
 Montana was no slouch during the regular season either, earning NFL MVP honors in both 1989 and '90.
 He also garnered eight Pro Bowl selections and five All-Pro selections.
 Best known for his calm demeanor and ability to overcome even the most adverse situations, Montana's legacy as one of the greatest to ever play the game is secure.
 He retired in 1994 after spending his final two seasons with the Kansas City Chiefs.
 Montana was inducted to the Pro Football Hall of Fame in 2000.

 4. John Elway, 1983-98